What do expats in Cartago appreciate most about the local culture?

 We asked expats and digital nomads what they appreciate the most about the local culture in Cartago.
 They wrote...

 "Expats in Cartago appreciate the friendly and welcoming nature of the local people.
 They also enjoy the relaxed atmosphere and the slower pace of life.
 The city is known for its beautiful colonial architecture and its vibrant cultural scene, with plenty of festivals and events to enjoy.
 The local cuisine is also a highlight, with a variety of delicious dishes to try.
-Cartago is also known for its stunning natural scenery, with lush green hills and valleys, and plenty of outdoor activities to enjoy," said a member in Cartago, Colombia.
+Cartago is also known for its stunning natural scenery, with lush green hills and valleys, and plenty of outdoor activities to enjoy," said another expat in Cartago, Colombia.

 Other Questions: